 If friends or family react negatively or have questions, you could give them some information about gender diversity, direct them to useful websites or tell them that you’re happy to answer any questions.
 This can feel exhausting, but you don’t have to convince everyone to support trans or gender-diverse people.
 You can focus just on ensuring that people are respectful around your child.

 Sometimes strangers might comment on your child’s appearance or behaviour.
 This might be uncomfortable or upsetting for you.
 Thinking in advance about what to say can help you handle your feelings about people’s comments.
 It can also help you express your love and support for your child in a way that feels right to you.

-For example, if someone asks or comments on your gender diverse child wearing a dress, you could say, ‘I think it’s great when children can express themselves, and I’m really proud of my child’.
+For example, if someone asks or comments on your trans or gender-diverse child wearing a dress, you could say, ‘I think it’s great when children can express themselves, and I’m really proud of my child’.